Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-2.md

-# Challenge 02: GitHub Advanced Security I
+# Challenge 02: GitHub Advanced Security - Implement Code Security Enhancements

 ## Introduction
 In this challenge, the user will focus on implementing security such as Code scanning, CodeQL alerts and repository security advisories to their GitHub repository using GitHub Advance security features.